AndreLewis1400/MenuMap/Deliverable3_Implementation/MenuMap_Test_Cases_Login_UC001.md

 6. No error stack trace or technical details shown to user "janedoe"
 7. System remains stable and responsive

-**Postconditions:**
-- User "janedoe" is on search results page
-- User "janedoe" can perform new search
-- No data corruption or system errors

 ---

 ### **TC-001-04: Menu Not Available (Empty Menu)**